 website | online & retail only | monthly subscription available

 Dorothea is a micro roastery in Seattle owned by two friends, Conor and Tanisha.
-They actually merged with a coffee company called Logbook Coffee, which used to be a separate micro roastery that Conor also roasted coffee for.
+They actually merged with a coffee company called Logbook Coffee, which used to be a separate micro roastery which Conor also roasted coffee for.
 They’re going to change their packaging and maybe their coffee, but hopefully some of my favorite stick around for you to try!

 From the Dorothea brand, get the Kamgogo Kenyan coffee (~$24).
 It’s sweet and smooth with flavors of lychee, honey, and papaya.